dog-gateway/dog-gateway.github.io/useit.md

 Are you eager to experiment?
 Do you want to start using the Dog Gateway now?
 Here you can find some easy recipes to getting you online with your brand new Dog installation!

 ### Warm up!###
-Do  you already have a platform for running the gateway? which technology do you want to interface?
+Do  you already have a platform for running the gateway?
+Which technology do you want to interface?
 Before downloading the latest version, check the hardware and software environment in which you plan to run the gateway.

 #### Minimum Requirements ####